ansible/ansible/docs/docsite/rst/dev_guide/collections_tech_preview.rst

     collection_dir#> ansible-galaxy collection init namespace.collection

 And then populating the directories with the content you want inside the collection.
-You can also have a look at https://github.com/bcoca/collection to get a better idea of what can be placed inside a collection.
+See https://github.com/bcoca/collection to get a better idea of what can be placed inside a collection.